Monthly Tech-Tip from Tony Hansen SignUp

 Prevailing knowledge and opinion is that deaired clay normally has better forming properties and produces a smoother fired surface than that prepared by other methods.
 This is especially true for bodies of lower plasticity or of certain formulations (e.g. high silt, high talc).
 However for most plastic terra cottas, stonewares and porcelains; slurrying, dewatering and wedging produce similar workability.

 Traditions in many places are to age clay after pugging to improve plasticity.
-However on closer examination, it becomes evident that the body has low plasticity, any increase is considered worth the effort.
-However, for plastic bodies (e.g. those used on a potter's wheel to make large ware), the clay is fine right out of the nozzle of the machine.
+This may be worth the effort for non-plastic bodies but for plastic ones (e.g. those used on a potter's wheel to make large ware), the clay is typically fine right out of the nozzle of the machine.
 Today, low plasticity is normally managed by a simple bentonite addition or substitution of kaolin for ball clay.

-Pugmills can be a part of a larger body-making process or it can be the only one.
+Pugmills can be a part of a larger mixed process or it can be the only one.
 Theoretically, the ideal is a slurry mixing process to thoroughly blend the materials and wet all particle surfaces (called blunging).
 The blunger then feeds a screening device that removes coarser particles.
 That in turn feeds a filter press that dewaters the slip.
 Flat filter cakes produced by the press are then fed into a premixer that re-blends the separated layers in the cakes.
 The premixer then feeds the pugmill and it finalizes mixing and de-airs and extrudes the material.
 However, the more plastic the clay, the less practical some of the steps in the above process are.
 This is because highly plastic bodies do not screen well, they do not filter press well and they stick inside the premixer.
-If a de-airing pugmill has enough blades and they are angled for the best mixing possible (rather than speed), the dry material and water can be fed directly into the head of the pugmill chamber and it can do all of the steps by itself.
-For super plastic bodies, there is not really another practical method.
+If a de-airing pugmill has enough blades, they are angled for the best mixing possible (rather than speed), the dry material and water can be fed directly into the head of the main pugmill chamber the pugmill can do all of the above steps by itself!
+In fact, for superplastic bodies, there is not really another practical method.

 Studio potters often use de-airing pugmills to re-pug incoming material and to reprocess production scrap.
 Very capable small pugmills are commonly available and potters highly value them.